-It is our great pleasure to inform you that our this year’s anti-trafficking work and activities with a focus on various forms of exploitation – including for labour, domestic servitude, abusive/forced marriages, child abduction etc. in countries of origin, transit and destination – will culminate in our next International Round Table with the Topic:
+This year’s anti-trafficking work and activities with a focus on various forms of exploitation – including for labour, domestic servitude, abusive/forced marriages, child abduction etc. in countries of origin, transit and destination – culminated in our International Round Table with the Topic:

 RESILIENCE VS VULNERABILITY: